 Leiden University stands for freedom; our motto is Praesidium Libertatis: Bastion of Freedom.
 In an increasingly complex world, your opinion matters.
 This is why we offer you freedom to think, freedom in collecting knowledge and freedom in forming your opinion.

 Leiden University’s size allows for a both personal and engaged experience for our students.
 Not only will you have access to our excellent facilities, including libraries with internationally-acclaimed collections and state-of-the-art laboratories, you will also get to know your lecturers, programme coordinators and fellow classmates through discussion, debate and teamwork.
 We will provide an environment in which you can excel and we will encourage you to give your best!

-Leiden University is located in two amazing locations.
+Leiden University is located in two amazing cities.
 Medieval and quaint, Leiden is the founding city and heart of the university.
 A short 10-minute train journey away is our second home; The Hague.
 Our teaching and research in the international city of peace, justice and security reflect the themes that are important to this centre of government and international diplomacy.

 When I was choosing a study programme, I particularly wanted to do one with an international perspective.
 What happens beyond borders has a direct effect on everything that goes on within those borders.
 So I opted for International Studies.
 I was also interested in politics, so I chose to study Political Science at the same time, combining the two.